 There are several things to consider when carefully pruning Lithodora.
 The plant may become straggly, and the stems or leaves may become damaged by cold winter temperatures.
 As you would do for any evergreen, wait until early spring to prune it.
 Remove any blackened leaves that could prevent new growth and possible disease.

-The plant can also be cut back after the flowering period ends in mid to late summer to maintain the desired size.
+The plant can also be cut back after the flowering period ends in mid to late summer to refresh them and maintain the desired size.
 Remove any unwanted tall or leggy growth.

 Common Pests and Plant Diseases